-CORE C CHILD WELFARE PRACTICE COMPETENCIESCONTINUED Inadequately prepared Somewhat prepared Adequately prepared Well prepared Very well prepared Insufficient opportunity to observe cognizes the need to monitor the safety of the child by initial and ongoing essment of risk, especially for children with special needs.
-26. Den wor monstrates a beginning understanding of legal process and the role of social kers and other professionals in relation to the courts, including policy issues legal requirements affecting child welfare practice. atta fam the process of developing a knowledge base about the effects of achment, separation, and placement experiences for the child and the child's and the effects on the child's physical, cognitive, social, and emotional elopment. n the process of developing an understanding of the importance of evidence- ed practice and a basic understanding of empirical research. plar monstrates awareness of the principles of concurrent and permanency nning with regard to younger children as well as planning for older children but to terminate from the child welfare system. syst invo eveloping the capacity to utilize the case manager's role in creating a helping tem for clients, including working collaboratively with other disciplines and olving and working collaboratively with biological families, foster families, and networks. ows understanding of the value base of the profession and its ethical ndards and principles, and practices accordingly.
-32. Den monstrates the appropriate use of power and authority in professional tionships, as well as the dynamics of engaging and working with involuntary monstrates the ability to assess his or her own emotional responses to clients, workers, and situations. monstrates an understanding of the importance of the termination process, a clients and with systems. monstrates an understanding of the critical importance of documentation in lic child welfare.
+CORE CHILD WELFARE PRACTICE COMPETENCIESCONTINUED Inadequately prepared Somewhat prepared Adequately prepared Well prepared Very well prepared Insufficient opportunity to observe 25.
+Recognizes the need to monitor the safety of the child by initial and ongoing assessment of risk, especially for children with special needs.
+26. Demonstrates a beginning understanding of legal process and the role of social workers and other professionals in relation to the courts, including policy issues and legal requirements affecting child welfare practice.
+27. Is in the process of developing a knowledge base about the effects of attachment, separation, and placement experiences for the child and the child's family and the effects on the child's physical, cognitive, social, and emotional development.
+28. Is in the process of developing an understanding of the importance of evidence-based practice and a basic understanding of empirical research.
+29. Demonstrates awareness of the principles of concurrent and permanency planning with regard to younger children as well as planning for older children about to terminate from the child welfare system.
+30. Is developing the capacity to utilize the case manager's role in creating a helping system for clients, including working collaboratively with other disciplines and involving and working collaboratively with biological families, foster families, and kin networks.
+31. Shows understanding of the value base of the profession and its ethical standards and principles, and practices accordingly.
+32. Demonstrates the appropriate use of power and authority in professional relationships, as well as the dynamics of engaging and working with involuntary clients.
+33. Demonstrates the ability to assess his or her own emotional responses to clients, co-workers, and situations.
+34. Demonstrates an understanding of the importance of the termination process, with clients and with systems.
+35. Demonstrates an understanding of the critical importance of documentation in public child welfare.
+Identify the student's strengths as you observed his/her field activities.